 Here’s a countdown of 10 tips for a different kind of Silent Night:

 And I know shoes complete the outfit, but this is a socks and slippers affair.

 9. Insist on a whisper system

-It may cause some conversational confusion, but it will lend an intimate atmosphere to the soirée.
+This will lend an intimate atmosphere to the soirée.
 Also consider non-verbal forms of communication: eye contact, hand signals, flash cards.

 8. Two words: Wireless headphones

 They let you enjoy some party tunes without the troublesome noise bleed.

 You'll Also Love: Surprise Balls For New Year’s Eve